zhengjunyao-work/arc24/docs/modeling/Iteration_05_search_for_smaller_llms.md

 ### Optimal number of steps for test-time fine-tuning

-TODO: it seems to be around 3k steps when using the whole eval set.
+There are no clear signs of overfitting, but it seems to be around 3k steps when using the whole eval set.

 ## Conclusion